BrightnBubbly/stream-chat-survey/backend/README.md

 ## Prepare to bootstrap

 Determine where you will store your project and make a project folder in this location.
-Navigate to this location in terminal and run the following command:
+Navigate to this location and run the following command:

 ```terminal
 express backend
 ```

-When you navidate into the `backend` folder, you will find the following resulting folders and files:
+When you navigate into the `backend` folder, you will find the following resulting folders and files:
 ```terminal
 -rw-rw-r-- 1  1075 app.js
 drwxr-xr-x 2  4096 bin/